Pishan hostage crisis: Events

+The seventh fatality was not identified.
+Mokoyla villagers speculated that the six-year-old son of Abdumijit Seydexmet, unaccounted for since the attack, was this fatality.
+Local party secretary Deng Jiaojun told chairwoman of Mokoyla Women's Union Buzeynep that the boy had taken part in the assault on police by throwing rocks.

+Additionally, five minors, aged 7 to 17, were detained.
+According to police, four of them were wounded by police, with the 17-year-old boy having been severely injured from an accidental gunshot after being mistaken for an adult.
+After an inquiry by a school district official, the county jail stated that the children were to remain in custody until the completion of the investigation.
+The children or the bodies of the seven fatalities had not been returned as of 8 January 2012.

 Reactions

+The biography of the murdered police officer Adil Abdulweli became a teaching subject of the county school system.

-World Uyghur Congress spokesperson Dilxadi Rexiti (迪里夏提, also known as Dilxat Raxit) said on December 29 that the hostage-takers were "angry" that police had searched private homes for Islamic extremist material, explaining the police attack as a matter of "the local Uighur people [not being able to] take the pressure anymore."
+World Uyghur Congress spokesperson Dilxadi Rexiti (迪里夏提, also known as Dilxat Raxit) said on 29 December that the hostage-takers were "angry" that police had searched private homes for Islamic extremist material, explaining the police attack as a matter of "the local Uighur people [not being able to] take the pressure anymore."
 Rexiti also questioned the death toll, claiming that his "sources" reported deaths of nine or ten among the kidnappers, not seven.
 On the other hand, Xinjiang government spokeswoman Hou Hanmin said that the kidnappers were "violent terrorists".
 No more details on the kidnappers have been released as the police are investigating the incident.

-On December 31, CPC party chief of Xinjiang Zhang Chunxian pledged to "safeguard regional stability" and to enlist the Xinjiang public in the fight against "foreign religious infiltration" and "organized terrorist attacks".
+On 31 December, CPC party chief of Xinjiang Zhang Chunxian pledged to "safeguard regional stability" and to enlist the Xinjiang public in the fight against "foreign religious infiltration" and "organized terrorist attacks".